Year ender 2017: How Earth fared – natural disasters, their cost, losses

 Hurricanes Harvey, Irma and Maria:

-Parts of the Gulf and Mediterranean are still reeling from the destruction brought forth by storms and hurricanes as the rest of the world gears up to kick-start 2017.
+Parts of the Gulf and Mediterranean are still reeling from the destruction brought forth by storms and hurricanes as the rest of the world gears up to kick-start 2018.
 Hurricane Harvey, a Category 4 storm with 120 mph winds which devastated south Texas and Louisiana claimed 82 lives, CNN reported.
 The total cost incurred by Hurricane Harvey added up to USD 180 billion in damages.

 Florida, Georgia and South Carolina had to bear the brunt of Irma, recorded as the strongest Atlantic basin hurricane ever.
 95 per cent of Barbuda stood depleted as the Category 4 wind stormed through Caribbean nations.
 With a maximum strength of 130 mph winds, Irma claimed 61 lives and USD 200 billion in damages.